oemich/bmw-mqtt-bridge/README.md

 ## 🔁 Step 3: Token Refresh

-To refresh tokens later (e.g. from a cron job or systemd service):
+To refresh tokens later (automatically done by bmw-mqtt-bridge.cpp, no need for manual execution):

 ```bash
 chmod +x bmw_refresh.sh
 ./bmw_refresh.sh
 ```

-The bridge also calls this automatically when your token nears expiry.
+The bridge calls this automatically when your token nears expiry.
+Do NOT call this manually when the bridge is running.

 ---